 © cheesburger

 It has been shown that adopting and taking care of a furry friend can improve depression and anxiety, especially social phobia.
-You may want to look for them at the Humane Society Yes, I know.
+You may want to look for them at the Humane Society or any other shelter.
+Yes, I know.
 They kill those creatures that do not find a home.
 This is even a better reason to adopt from them.
 For cat lovers – humor can always lift the spirits and laughter has proven health benefits.

 DBT (Dialectical Behavior Therapy) was initially developed by Dr. Marsha Linehan for people who suffered from personality disorders, particularly borderline personality disorder.
 DBT is not about insight, or delving into your past.
 It is a collection of very practical skills to help you better manage your emotions, your interpersonal relationships, and hence your life.
 The basis of all these skills is the practice of mindfulness, taken from Buddhism.
 Mindfulness means the state of mind that allow you to be completely immersed in the present situation, rather than in the past or in fantasy.
 None of these skills are innovative; but sometimes, while contending with life’s difficulties we need to be reminded of skills that may seem obvious or almost trivial.